ninja-van/airflow-boilerplate/README.md

 ![Run/debug configurations](/images/run_debug_config.png)

-Add those environment variables to your test configuration (pytest in my case), so that you can just hit the run/debug button next to your test functions and they will work like a charm.
+Add those environment variables to your test configuration (pytest in my case), so that you can just hit the run/debug button next to your test functions.

 ![Run/debug configurations](/images/pytest_template.png)